Have Questions? 888-508-6572

 Most commonly associated with French architecture, mansard roofs feature a four-sided design with two different angles on each side.
 The top part of the roof is usually very flat, followed by a steeply pitched lower half.
 As a result, this structure gives the roof a very vertical appearance from the ground.

 Mansard roofs are ideal in moderate climates with less extreme weather.
 This style of roof is popular for traditional and historic homes in urban areas as it maximizes living space.
-The lifespan for this style of roof is around 20 to 30 years.
+The lifespan depends heavily on the materials used – for example, asphalt-shingle mansard roofs may last around 20 to 30 years, while metal or slate can last longer if properly maintained.

 Pros: